Codex Borgia

 The Codex Borgia (The Vatican, Bibl.
 Vat., Borg.mess.1), also known as Codex Borgianus, Manuscrit de Veletri and Codex Yohualli Ehecatl, is a pre-Columbian Middle American pictorial manuscript from Central Mexico featuring calendrical and ritual content, dating from the 16th century.
-It is named after the 18th century Italian Cardinal, Stefano Borgia, who owned it before it was acquired by the Vatican Library after the Cardinal's death in 1804.
+It is named after the 18th century Italian cardinal, Stefano Borgia, who owned it before it was acquired by the Vatican Library after the cardinal's death in 1804.

 The Codex Borgia is a member of, and gives its name to, the Borgia Group of manuscripts.
 It is considered to be among the most important sources for the study of Central Mexican gods, ritual, divination, calendar, religion and iconography.
 It is one of only a handful of pre-Columbian Mexican codices that were not destroyed during the conquest in the 16th century; it was perhaps written near Cholula, Tlaxcala, Huejotzingo or the Mixtec region of Puebla.
 Its ethnic affiliation is unclear, and could either have been produced by Nahuatl-speaking Tlaxcaltec people, Cholulteca people, or by the Mixtec.

 Description

 The codex is made of animal skins folded into 39 sheets.
 Each sheet is a square 27 by 27 cm, for a total length of nearly 11 m.
 All but the end sheets are painted on both sides, providing 76 pages.
 The codex is read from right to left.
 Pages 29–46 are oriented perpendicular to the rest of the codex.
 The top of this section is the right side of page 29, and the scenes are read from top to bottom, so the reader must rotate the manuscript 90 degrees in order to view this section correctly.
 The Codex Borgia is organized into a screen-fold.
 Single sheets of the hide are attached as a long strip and then folded back and forth.
-Images were painted on both sides and painted over with a white gesso.
-Stiffened leather is used as end pieces by gluing the first and last strips to create a cover.
+Images were painted on both sides upon a coating of a white gesso.
+Stiffened leather is used as end pieces by glueing the first and last strips to create a cover.
 The edges of the pages are overlapped and glued together, making the sheet edges hardly visible under the white gesso finish.
 The gesso creates a stiff, smooth, white finished surface that preserves the underlying images.